ISISNeutronMuon/p4pillon/README.md

 ### CompositeHandler
 > [!WARNING]
-> This feature under development and not get available.
+> This feature under development and not yet available.

 The base version of p4p only allows a single Handler class to be associated with a SharedPV.
 This makes it complex to combine multiple handlers from different sources.
 It also means that if a Handler is used to handle NormativeType logic then it either precludes a user handler or requires subclassing.